-INSTRUCTIONS FOR 2019 KENTUCKY FORM 740-NP NONRESIDENT OR PART-YEAR RESIDENT INCOME TAX RETURN
+INSTRUCTIONS FOR 2021 KENTUCKY FORM 740-NP NONRESIDENT OR PART-YEAR RESIDENT INCOME TAX RETURN

 WHO MUST FILE FORM 740-NP-Form 740-NP must be used by full-year nonresidents who had income from Kentucky sources and by part-year residents who had income while a Kentucky resident or from Kentucky sources while a nonresident.
-These persons must file Form 740-NP if (1) they had any gross income from Kentucky sources and gross income from all sources in excess of modified gross income for their family size, or (2) Kentucky gross receipts from self-employment in excess of modified gross income for their family size.
+These persons must file Form 740-NP if they had (1) any gross income from Kentucky sources and gross income from all sources in excess of modified gross income for their family size, or (2) Kentucky gross receipts from self-employment in excess of modified gross income for their family size.
 See Chart A on page 10.

-Individuals who are residents of Kentucky for the entire tax year must use Form 740.
-Persons who maintain a permanent residence in Kentucky (i.e., are domiciled in Kentucky) are considered residents.
-Persons not domiciled in Kentucky but who live in Kentucky for more than 183 days during the tax year are also considered residents.
+Individuals who maintain a permanent residence in Kentucky (i.e., are domiciled in Kentucky) for the entire tax year are considered full-year residents and must use Form 740.
+Persons not domiciled in Kentucky but who live in Kentucky for more than 183 days during the tax year are also considered residents; however, since they are not full-year residents they must use Form 740-NP.
+Individuals who established or abandoned Kentucky residency are considered part-year residents.